Python-Is-Long/Pyrhon-OOP-chat-room/README.md

 # Pyrhon-OOP-chat-room
-Proof of concept of how Python objects can be sent through the socket
+Proof of concept of how Python objects can be sent through the socket (so multiplayer gaming is also possible)